 “Help!
 How can I beat the tough odds at OCS for females?

-If you’ve wondered that, than your not alone.
+If you’ve wondered that, then you’re not alone.
 In my graduating class, less than 20% of females were remaining.
 Most of these went immediately to a delay at TBS due to injury.
 Scary figures, right?

 If you are intimidated or discouraged by these facts, STOP!
 The odds are tough but just let that be motivation.
 The 1 female in 5 who graduated with us was probably the best prepared and most dedicated.
 Just determine to be that one and you will become an officer in the Marines.
 Do not let doubt creep into your mind.
 You can be the best prepared, and you can do it.
 Thousands have before you.